confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 ## <a name="step-5"></a>Create an API Key Pair

 1. Select **API Access** on the navigation menu.
-2. A key pair has already been created for the ksqlDB application we created in *Step 3*.
+2. A key pair has already been created for the ksqlDB application you created in *Step 3*.
 Select **+ Add Key** to create another key pair.

 <div align="center" padding=25px>
     <img src="images/create-key.png" width=75% height=75%>